 top of page

-This pressure can create an environment where neurodivergent individuals feel compelled to mask their true selves, presenting a facade that hides their neurodivergence.
+For those whose brains deviate, this pressure can create an environment where neurodivergent individuals feel compelled to mask their true selves.

 This masking and enforcement of neuronormativity not only harms neurodivergent individuals but also harms society as a whole.
 It prevents everyone from reaching their full potential.